Audio Analgesia in Springfield MA

 Audio analgesia appears to be utilizing several psycho-physiological factors to stimulate sedation during dental procedures.
 It has been noted that the use of music promoted relaxation while the white noise suppressed the pain signals.
 It is also believed that the white noise helps to drown out the sound of the drill, which effectively eliminates a major source of anxiety for the patient.
 There has also been evidence on the impact of musical components such as rhythm and harmony in the management of pain.

-During the administration of audio analgesia, patients are asked to wear earphones and they are given free reign on the control of their own acoustic stimulation.
+During the administration, patients are asked to wear earphones and they are given free reign on the control of their own acoustic stimulation.
 Patients can control which music they want to listen to and this will be coupled with white noise.
 As the dental procedure gets under way, patients can choose to turn up the volume of the music to increase relaxation or increase the intensity of the white noise to improve pain suppression.